04 September 2019

 Another common finding is that many leads don't get followed-up.

-We make the phone ring, someone takes their details down but there is no system that ensures the sales lead is managed through to the end.
+We make the phone ring, someone takes their details down but there is no system to ensure sales leads are managed through to a result.

 However, Unless they have...